 Getting in touch with your inner sex goddess would begin with the Brazilian wax.

-And now they're passing out vagina-shaped white chocolate candy up at uh the Boise State University Women's Center, and the coordinator there thinks, eh, this is cool.
+And now they're passing out vagina-shaped white chocolate candy up at the Boise State University Women's Center.

-Uh many times young girls, particularly in our society, are raised with the belief that they have to fit a certain kind of body type and it's not okay to feel comfortable about their sexuality.
+Many times young girls, particularly in our society, are raised with the belief that they have to fit a certain kind of body type and it's not okay to feel comfortable about their sexuality.

 So we're passing out vagina-shaped white chocolate.

-The center says it distributes the candy to promote the annual production of a play called the vagina monologues.
+The center says it distributes the candy to promote the annual production of a play called The Vagina Monologues.

 The center says ticket revenue pays for the candy and no taxpayer funds or student fees.